Machine Learning Notebook

 Metric What it measures Units

-RMSE Average error, penalises large mistakes more Same as target
+RMSE Average error, with bigger mistakes punished more Same as the target

 R² of 0.80 means the model explains 80% of the variance in the target.
-An R² of 1.0 is a perfect fit; 0.0 means the model does no better than predicting the mean.
+R² = 1.0 is a perfect fit.
+R² = 0.0 means the model does no better than predicting the mean.

 Residual Plot

-Always plot residuals — patterns in the residuals reveal model weaknesses:
+Always plot residuals (the prediction errors).
+Patterns in the residuals show what the model is missing:

 residuals = y_test - y_pred